 Troubleshooting Missing Sleep Data or Seeing Gaps in Graphs

-Ensure that your ring's battery level is at least 20% prior to going to bed.
+To avoid missing out on Oura's sleep stage analysis, ensure that your ring's battery level is at least 20% prior to going to bed.

 Possible causes for these gaps are listed below:

 - Your ring was too loose.
 Before going to bed, ensure your ring's LED sensors are underneath your finger and your ring fit feels snug.
 If your ring feels too loose, try wearing it on a different finger.

 - The LED sensors were dirty.
 You can wash the sensors and your ring using water and soap.
 Dry the ring thoroughly with a soft cloth before placing it back on your finger.